cutleader/CutLeader-Open-Edition/README.md

 ## Download
-Download the build and the runable program(clApp.exe) from here https://github.com/cutleader/CutLeader-Open-Edition/releases
+Download the build and the runable program(clApp.exe) from here: https://github.com/cutleader/CutLeader-Open-Edition/releases